sagarpatel279/shopkart-e-commerce-project/README.md

 # E-Commerce Platform (Microservices Architecture)

-This is a full-stack e-commerce application built using Spring Boot microservices, Docker, OAuth2, Stripe API, Redis, and more.
+This is a backend e-commerce application built using Spring Boot microservices, Docker, OAuth2, Stripe API, Redis, and more.

 ## 🔧 Services